JakubOgrodnikPL/JakubOgrodnikPL/README.md

 I play digital games, tabletop RPGs, LARPS and board games.
 My favourite genre is RPG.

-I currently work as support for Senior Technichal Engineer at Lionbridge.
+I currently work as a support for Senior Technichal Engineer at Lionbridge.

 *   🌍  I'm based in Warsaw
 *   🖥️  See my portfolio at [https://jakubogrodnik.pl](http://jakubogrodnik.pl)